armchair-traveller/armchair-traveller/README.md

 I can't help loving the modern web and its amazing ecosystem.
 I've used React with Gatsby, and more recently Svelte with Sapper.
 Really hoping that Svelte takes off because all it lacks is a larger ecosystem and you're missing out if you haven't tried Svelte yet!
 Nifty stuff.

-Oh, and my deploys are mostly done through Netlify.
+Oh, and my deploys are done through [Netlify](https://www.netlify.com/).
 Real time saver that has tons of amazing features, check them out if you haven't heard of them!

 ### Chingu Voyages & Web Development